pjmorr/todoist-api/source/includes/_workflow.md

 LiveNotifications | A JSON list of notifications for the user.
 On the initial request (`seq_no=0`) all notifications are returned.
 Afterwards only the updated.
 LiveNotificationsLastRead | What is the last `seq_no` the user has seen?
 This is used to implement unread notifications.
 Settings | Includes user's settings as a JSON object, including things like start page query and timezone information.
 Only included if `seq_no` is different.
-SettingsNotifications | The same data as the `getNotificationSettings` API call returns.
-This is needed on platforms that implement native notifications.
+SettingsNotifications | This is needed on platforms that implement native notifications.
 Only included if `seq_no` is different.

 ## Send data